Financial Management Meaning, Scope and Importance

 By following these objectives of financial management, businesses can improve their financial performance, reduce risks, and maximize shareholder value.

-Objectives of financial management are explained in detail below:
+Objectives of financial management are described in detail as follows:

 Profit Maximisation